ufoss-org/ufoss-website/docs/kotysa/queries.md

     // for example : transaction will rollback when exiting this code block transaction.setRollbackOnly()

-    // do your queries inside this transaction
+    // execute your queries inside this transaction
 }
 ```